vaishali-raj/vaishali-raj.github.io/README.md

 - Communicated knowledge and ideas effectively and professionally to a range of stakeholders
 ###### Achievements
 - Critical analysis and identification of complex information and requirements in agile environment and a multi-cultural team

+#### Professional Marker
+##### Pearson Group, Nunawading, Australia
+MAY 2016 – JUL 2016
+###### Responsibilities
+- Marked student responses reliably according to the national rubric for NAPLAN and UK exam papers Performed the data entry of allocated exam paper results
+###### Achievements
+- Delivered a high accuracy marking results with consistently positive feedback of Supervisor

 #### Software Associate
 ##### Teramatrix Technologies Pvt.
 Ltd.